aborroy/alfresco-sbom-generator/README.md

 ## Why use this?

-* One‑liner reports – `make run IMAGE=alfresco/alfresco-content-repository-community:25.1.0` drops a browsable HTML SBOM in `reports/`.
+* One‑liner reports: `make run IMAGE=alfresco/alfresco-content-repository-community:25.1.0` drops a browsable HTML SBOM in `reports/`.
-* License coverage at a glance – the script flags packages without licensing info.
+* License coverage at a glance: the script flags packages without licensing info.
-* Pluggable templates – supply any Syft template (we ship a flat one) to keep the parser screaming fast.
+* Pluggable templates: supply any Syft template (we ship a flat one) to keep the parser screaming fast.
-* Opinionated defaults – sane exclusions (`/lib`, `/var`), colourised CLI output, zero‑config Docker pulls.
+* Opinionated defaults: sane exclusions (`/lib`, `/var`), colourised CLI output, zero‑config Docker pulls.

 ## Prerequisites